Is Bubble Wrap Waterproof?

 Bubble wrap is a brilliant and versatile type of protective packaging material, which can be useful during house moving, storage or shipping too.
 It has many important properties which make it ideal for protection purposes, and the obvious one is the cushioning from knocks and bumps.
 This is the case due to the tiny air bubbles that are present throughout the sheet of bubble wrap, and they absorb shock to ensure that the things you have wrapped up do not feel a thing.

-However, you might want to buy bubble wrap for a different reason, and many people often wonder if large bubble wrap near me is waterproof.
+However, you might want to buy bubble wrap for a different reason, and many people often wonder if bubble wrap is waterproof.
 Perhaps you are sending a parcel over a long distance in the post, and you know it will probably rain at some point, so you want to ensure that your items are fully protected from water.
 Perhaps you have stored something away in a damp location in the garage, and you want to be sure that your things are safe.
 Perhaps you are about to move home next week and the forecast is wet weather, and you need to ensure that your household possessions are safe from water damage too.
 So is bubble wrap waterproof?

 - Bubble wrap for moving is made from a polythene plastic material, which is one hundred percent recyclable.
 It is see through in colour, and is ideal for protection against dirt.
 High quality bubble wrap will not tear easily, which means that when you place it around your items, as long as the edges are fully secured, there are no gaps for dirt to enter the parcel.

-- The material that high quality bubble wrap is made from is also completely waterproof too.
+- The material that bubble wrap is made from is also completely waterproof too.
 As long as you seal the edges using strong packing tape, then you can rest assured that the items you have wrapped up will be completely safe from water damage.

 - Poor quality bubble wrap is to be avoided if you wish to protect against water, because it will tear much more easily, and this will make holes which give room for water to enter your parcel and cause damage.